 AAC are tools or technology that help people communicate if they can’t (always) rely on speech.

 We should always presume competence for a person with communication difficulties.
-Presuming competence affects how we make choices around AAC, and how we provide opportunities and access to words, communication functions and the alphabet.
+Presuming competence affects how we make choices around AAC.
+It changes how we provide opportunities and access to words, communication functions and the alphabet.

-Point to words on the AAC system as you talk to the AAC user.
+We model when we point to words on the AAC system as we talk.
 Model regularly throughout the day.
 Model different reasons to communicate - not just requests.
 Model in conversations and natural interactions.